rivasiker/ggHoriPlot/README.md

 # ggHoriPlot: build horizon plots in ggplot2

 This package allows building horizon plots in ggplot2.
-You can learn more about the package in `vignette('gghorizon')`
+You can learn more about the package in `vignette('ggHoriPlot')`

 ## Installation